defiant00/dnd/README.md

 ### Players

 * Anno Quickdream the halfling rogue
+  * basically Robin Hood
+  * never knew their parents
+  * lived with a friend
+    * got caught stealing and the parents took the blame and were taken away
+    * was teaching the friend how to be a rogue as well
 * Sylvester the tabaxi bard
   * flute = ocarina
   * need a few sibling names from their backstory